-Behavioral responses of marine mammals to pile driving and removal at the proposed test piles project sites are e expected to be mild, short term, and temporary.
-Marine mammals within the Level B harassment zone may not show any visual cues they are disturbed by activities or they could become alert, avoid the area, leave the area, or display other mild responses that are not observable such as changes in vocalization patterns.
-Given the short duration of noise-generating activities (between 6-41 days over 3-month period), any harassment would be likely be intermittent and temporary.
-Additionally, many of the species occurring near the MCR or in the Columbia River estuary would only be present temporarily based on seasonal patterns or during transit between other habitats.
-These temporarily present species would be exposed to even smaller periods of noise-generating activity, further decreasing the impacts.
+Behavioral responses of marine mammals to pile driving during the King Pile Marker Project are expected to be mild, short term, and temporary.
+Marine mammals within the Level B harassment zones may not show any visual cues they are disturbed by activities or they could become alert, avoid the area, leave the area, or display other mild responses that are not observable such as changes in vocalization patterns.
+Given the short duration of noise-generating activities (less than 90 minutes of combined daily impact and vibratory driving at 68 separate locations over 61 days, any harassment would be likely be intermittent and temporary.

-In addition, for all species there are no known biologically important areas (BIAs) within the MCR or Columbia River estuary and there is no ESA-designated marine mammal critical habitat.
-The estuary represents a very small portion of the total available habitat to marine mammal species.

-More generally, there are no known calving or rookery grounds within the project area, but anecdotal evidence from local experts shows that marine mammals are more prevalent during spring and summer associated with feeding on aggregations of fish.
-Because the Corps' activities would occur in the fall months, the project area represents a small portion of available foraging habitat, and the duration of noise-producing activities relatively is short, meaning impacts on marine mammal feeding for all species should be minimal.
+In addition, for all species there are no known biologically important areas (BIAs) within the lower Columbia River and no ESA-designated marine mammal critical habitat.
+The lower Columbia River represents a very small portion of the total habitat available to the pinniped species for which NMFS is proposing to authorize take.
+More generally, there are no known calving or rookery grounds within the project area, the project area represents a small portion of available foraging habitat, and the duration of noise-producing activities relatively is short, meaning impacts on marine mammal feeding for all species should be minimal.

-Any impacts on marine mammal prey that would occur during the Corps' proposed activity would have at most short-terms effects on foraging of individual marine mammals, and likely no effect on the populations of marine mammals as a whole.
-Therefore, indirect effects on marine mammal prey during the construction are not expected to be substantial, and these insubstantial effects would therefore be unlikely to cause substantial effects on marine mammals.
+Any impacts on marine mammal prey that would occur during the Corps' proposed activity would have at most short-terms effects on foraging of individual marine mammals while transiting between the South Jetty at the Mouth of the Columbia River and Bonneville Dam located 146 miles upstream.
+Better feeding opportunities exist at these two locations which is why pinnipeds tend to congregate in these areas.
+Therefore, indirect effects on marine mammal prey during the construction are not expected to be substantial, and these insubstantial effects would therefore be unlikely to cause substantial effects on individual marine mammals or the populations of marine mammals as a whole.